Thomas Ashburnham, 6th Earl of Ashburnham: Earl of Ashburnham

 The 5th Earl of Ashburnham died in Paris on 15 January 1913, without a son and having outlived all his younger brothers except Thomas, who accordingly succeeded to the peerages of Earl of Ashburnham and Viscount St. Asaph, with a seat in the House of Lords, and to his family's settled estates.
 These included Ashburnham Place in Sussex and extensive estates in Wales.
 The new peer very soon left for England to settle his brother's affairs and take up his new responsibilities.
 He returned to Canada in the spring, leaving again with his wife, now Lady Ashburnham, on 15 May 1913.
 They took up residence at Ashburnham Place, but remained in England for only thirteen months before returning to Fredericton in June 1914.
 They took with them several English servants, as well as family furnishings and heirlooms, for their Fredericton residence.
 Lord and Lady Ashburnham continued to live at Ashburnham House in Fredericton for the next ten years, during which they were leaders of the town's social life and generous patrons of charitable causes.

-On 26 April 1924, Lord and Lady Ashburnham left Fredericton, taking passage on the White Star Liner "SS Regina" to make a six-month visit to England.
+On 26 April 1924, Lord and Lady Ashburnham left Fredericton, taking passage on the SS Regina to make a six-month visit to England.
 However, during the trans-Atlantic journey Ashburnham became ill with a cold and developed bronchial pneumonia.
 He died on 12 May 1924 in London and was buried in the family vault at the parish church of Ashburnham.
 As he had no male heir, his peerages became extinct.

 In his will, Lady Ashburnham was left a life annuity of £2,300, and Ashburnham House in Fredericton.
 She lived until 9 October 1938.
 The Ashburnham properties in Great Britain, including Ashburnham Place, were inherited by the 5th Earl's daughter, Lady Catherine Ashburnham.